Carcinoid syndrome refers to a spectrum of symptoms that result from excessive hormone (mainly serotonin) secretion.

 Colonic pseudo-obstruction (also known as Ogilvie syndrome) is a potentially fatal condition leading to an acute colonic distention without an underlying mechanical obstruction.
 It is defined as an acute pseudo-obstruction and dilatation of the colon in the absence of any mechanical obstruction....

 Complex regional pain syndrome (CRPS), also known as Sudeck atrophy, is a condition which can affect the extremities in a wide clinical spectrum.
-CRPS is principally a clinical diagnosis - no one imaging study is sensitive or specific to rule in or rule out the syndrome.
+CRPS is principally a clinical diagnosis seen more commonly in females than males with a mean age of presentation of 50 to 70 years 12.
+No one imaging...

 Congenital adrenal hyperplasia (CAH) (also known as adrenogenital syndrome) is a form of adrenal hyperplasia related to a variety of autosomal recessive disorders in adrenal steroidogenesis; characterized by low cortisol, low aldosterone, and androgen excess.